kirshnamohan/sysops-admin-associate-notes/Week01/notasvpc01.md

   3. CG

-2. VPN
+#### VPN

   1. Direct Connect (Connection in certain AZs where they have a partner)

-    1. Higher Bandwidth than VPN
+    - Higher Bandwidth than VPN

-    2. Use VLAN’s
+    - VLAN like setup

-    3. Dedicated and Isolated
+    - Dedicated and Isolated

-    4. No Internet
+    - No Internet

-    5. HA supported
+    - HA supported

  2. Hardware-based VPN via VPG